Troubleshooting Hyundai Air Conditioning Problems

-I-17 between Phoenix and Flagstaff can be very busy during holiday weekends and the chances of getting stuck in a traffic jam are pretty high.
-Before we got very far, we decided to go back home, transfer everything from the Santa Fe to our truck and use that for the weekend.
-We'd worry about the A/C when we get back.
+Since the chances of a traffic jam on I-17 between Phoenix and Flagstaff on holiday weekend seemed pretty high, we decided to go back home, transfer everything from the Santa Fe to our truck, and use that for the weekend.
+We'd worry about the A/C when we got back.

 It worked better after that but it still wasn't 100%.
 At stop lights, it would still blow warm air.
 Once we got moving again, it would blow cool air again after a couple minutes.
-Well, apparently everything was NOT working well.
+Apparently, everything was NOT working well.

 I'm not a professional mechanic but I'm pretty handy.
 I do most of the maintenance and repair on our cars, home, appliances, etc. Although I have almost zero experience with A/C, I decided to look at it myself.
 Five minutes of research on the Internet revealed that the most common reason for A/C blowing warm air at idle is a condenser fan that's not working.